muhammed-eldabea/LTA_CubeSatellite/README.md

 # LTA_CubeSatellite
-a small prototype for cube-satellite have to Sub-system (OBC-Control)
+a small prototype for cube-satellite have two Sub-system (OBC-Control)